SrishtiTurki/SrishtiTurki/README.md

 - 👋 Hi, I’m @SrishtiTurki
 - 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning and interested in Big Data, would like to explore Machine Learning also.
+- 🌱 I’m currently learning and interested in Big Data, would like to explore ui/ux also.
 - 💞️ I’m looking to collaborate on various insightful projects.
 - 📫 How to reach me srishtiturki@gmail.com
 - 😄 Pronouns: She/Her